w3c/did-extensions/README.md

 your submission will not be reviewed.
 Common reasons for failed validation includes invalidly formatted JSON files and missing mandatory fields.
 There will be a checklist that you are expected to complete and attest to its accuracy.
-The maintainers of this repository, who are all volunteers, can then take up to 30 days to process your request.
+Once you submit your request, your pull request will be reviewed by the registry editors.
+Changes regarding the required criteria may be requested.
+If there are no objections or changes requested, your DID method will be registered after a minimum of 7 days and a maximum of 30 days.

 ## Adding Anything Else to this Registry